The Project

 Public involvement opportunities

 In August 2024, the U.S. Army Corps of Engineers, in partnership with the ports of Portland, Vancouver, Woodland, Kalama, and Longview, released the Lower Columbia River Dredged Material Management Plan Draft Environmental Impact Statement (DEIS) for public review and comment.
 You can view the Notice of Availability here.
-The DEIS is accessible online and at local libraries.
+The DEIS is accessible online.

 The Corps and the Sponsor Ports hosted five in-person public meetings around the region in September and October to provide the public an opportunity to comment on the DEIS.
 There was also a virtual meeting held September 24 for those who could not attend in person meetings.
 View a recording of this meeting here.